- 1 package (20 ounces) turkey breast tenderloins

 - 1 teaspoon lemon juice

-- In a large nonstick skillet, cook turkey in oil over medium heat for 7-8 minutes on each side or until no longer pink.
-Remove and keep warm.
+- In a large nonstick skillet, heat oil over medium heat.
+Add turkey; cook 6-8 minutes on each side or until a thermometer reads 165°.
+Remove from pan; keep warm.

-- In the same skillet, saute mushrooms in butter for 4 minutes or until tender.
-Stir in the broth and wine.
-Cook over medium heat for 12-15 minutes or until liquid is reduced by half.
-Stir in lemon juice and remaining salt and pepper.
-Serve over turkey.
+- In same skillet, heat butter over medium-high heat.
+Add mushrooms; cook and stir 3-4 minutes or until tender.
+Stir in broth and wine.
+Bring to a boil; cook until liquid is reduced by half, about 12 minutes.
+Stir in lemon juice and the remaining salt and pepper.
+Serve with turkey.
 Yield: 4 servings.

 Originally published as Turkey Marsala in Light & Tasty June/July 2005, p13